Income driven repayment, or IDR, is the term used by the government to describe five loan repayment plans. They are:

 The next column is how much you would pay in total.
 This column adds the Total Paid Without Tax column and the Tax Obligation column together.

-Note: Many of asked us if our calculator takes into account the REPAYE interest subsidy.
+Note: Many have asked us if our calculator takes into account the REPAYE interest subsidy.
 Yes, it does!

 IDR Calculator In A Financial Plan